 Germany has a population of almost 84 million, which accounts for the majority of German speakers (around 130 million people speak German as a native or second language).
 While these numbers may seem small compared to the number of people who speak languages such as English, Spanish or Mandarin, the German language remains a popular and desirable language to learn for business and within politics due to the importance of Germany on a global business, economic and political stage.

 India is one of the largest countries in the world, and it has the second-largest population after China (at 1.39 billion).
 However, the 600 million people who speak Hindi adds up to barely half of this because India is a country with considerable language diversity, with other common languages including Bengali and Urdu.
 Yet 600 million is a phenomenal number of people, and Hindi jostles with Spanish for third and fourth place when it comes to the most spoken languages in the world.
-Therefore, learning Hindi makes a lot of sense if you want to reach a large number of people across different industries.
-The question, of course, is whether your business can see opportunities for success in India.

 Japan has a population of 126 million people, which accounts for almost all Japanese speakers (also around 126 million).
 It may be tempting to dismiss Japanese as a language that does not ‘travel well’ due to this concentration of Japanese speakers; however, Japan is a manufacturing giant compared to its small size and, like Germany, it offers a myriad of business opportunities if you work in certain industries (such as manufacturing, technology and automobile industries).
 Japan’s significance on the global business stage should never be underestimated.

 France has a population of 65 million people, very similar to the UK, and like the English language, French is spoken far beyond the borders of France.
 Over 260 million people around the world speak French – it is spoken by people in all six inhabited continents in at least 50 countries.
-With the possibility of encountering French in life and in business all around the world, it seems a smart choice of language to learn for professional success.

 - October: Dutch